BlueQuartzSoftware/simplnx/wrapping/python/docs/source/User_API.rst

   .. py:class:: GeneratedFileListParameter.ValueType

   :ivar input_path: The file system path to the directory that contains the input files
   :ivar ordering: This describes how to generate the files.
-One of cx.GeneratedFileListParameter.Ordering.LowToHigh or cx.GeneratedFileListParameter.Ordering.HighToLow
+One of nx.GeneratedFileListParameter.Ordering.LowToHigh or nx.GeneratedFileListParameter.Ordering.HighToLow
   :ivar file_prefix: The string part of the file name that appears **before** the index digits
   :ivar file_suffix: The string part of the file anem that appears **after** the index digits
   :ivar file_extension: The file extension of the input files includeing the "." character.